liekebpsv/8DM20/README.md

   - Activate the environment.
 The command for this depeonds on your operating system.
 For Mac, `source venv/bin/activate`, for Windows `source venv/Scripts/activate`.
   - You might need to upgrade pip by `pip install --upgrade pip`
   - Install the dependencies from the `requirements.txt` file: `pip install -r requirements.txt`.

+### Consider
+- How to have corresponding labels for your generated images (e.g. conditional generation or using the segmentation model).
+- How to increase the variation in your generated data.